-My favorite part of the day is coming up with unique ways to make my office mine happy space, and what is better than a custom corkboard!
+My favorite part of the day is coming up with unique ways to make my office my happy space, and what is better than a custom corkboard?

-About a month ago, I was going through my supplies, taking inventory and found I had 2 more packs!
-I was giddy I had totally forgotten I had them.
+About a month ago, I went through my supplies and took inventory, and found I had two more packs!
+I was giddy; I had forgotten I had them.

 You know how it is when you’re a crafter… it’s like finding a pot of gold!

 About a week ago, I sat down with my acrylic paints and a pack of these round cork pads.
-Got to work transforming them into what I envisioned in my mind.
+I got to work transforming them into what I envisioned in my mind.

 Quick Steps to Customizing a Corkboard

-First, start out with white acrylic paint, this creates a primer coat.
-Coat the cork with 4 even layers, or until you no longer see the brown cork peeking through.
+First, start with white acrylic paint; this creates a primer coat.
+Coat the cork with four even layers until you no longer see the brown pin peeking through.